yaxianfan/ign-gazebo/doc/architecture_design.md

 #### Initial Network Handshake and Registration

 At the beginning of a distributed simulation, multiple instances of Gazebo are started.
-Once instance, known as the Primary, is started with the `NetworkPrimary` system plugin installed.
+One instance, known as the Primary, is started with the `NetworkPrimary` system plugin installed.
 The remaining instances are started with a `NetworkSecondary` system plugin installed.
 All instances start with their simulation execution paused, and all secondaries attempt to register with the primary via ignition-transport.